eskawl/intermediary/README.md

 * Afterware callback takes `result` from previous afterware/target as first argument and remaining arguments with it

 * Extra argument as config can be sent to `involve` or `series`.
-It includes the flag for `throwOnMiddleware, throwOnTarget, throwOnAfterware`
+It includes the flag for `throwOnMiddleware, throwOnTarget, throwOnAfterware` that help in execution of the middleware/afterware/target even if there is any error that occurs in any of them, according the flags provided